Vegetarian Food: 3 Simple Ways to Make It More Flavorful

 • Fridge: Store in airtight containers for 3-4 days.

-• Reheat: Sprinkle water before microwaving to keep dishes moist.
+• Reheat: Sprinkle water before microwaving to revive moisture.

-• Freeze: Soups and stews freeze well for 2-3 months (skip dairy-based sauces).
+• Freeze: Soups/stews freeze well for 2-3 months (skip dairy-based sauces).

 Final Thoughts

 Who said vegetarian food has to be boring?
-With these three simple tricks, every bite will be bold, balanced, and seriously satisfying.
+With these 3 simple tricks, every bite will be bold, balanced, and seriously satisfying.

 There are no reviews yet.
 Be the first one to write one.